 Additionally, it takes effect if an application to increase credit on an existing account is denied.
 But if a consumer withdraws their application or accepts a counteroffer, there is no adverse action notice requirement.

 The most important thing to remember is this: the adverse action notice requirements under ECOA only apply to credit.
-Whereas the FCRA adverse action notice applies to credit and other types of applications, as listed above.
+The FCRA adverse action notice, meanwhile, applies to credit and other types of applications, as listed above.

 An adverse action notice should be fairly straightforward.
-That’s because its main purpose is to tell you why you were denied for an application.
+That’s because its main purpose is to tell you why your application was denied.
+Some common reasons include:

-- Name, address, and phone number of the CRA.
+- Name, address and phone number of the credit-reporting agency (CRA).